MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/azure-infra-config.md

 ---
-title: How to set up Moodle controller instance and worker nodes
+title: How to set up a Moodle controller instance and worker nodes
-description: Learn how to Set up Moodle controller instance and worker nodes (Azure infrastructure configuration).
+description: Learn how to set up a Moodle controller instance and worker nodes (Azure infrastructure configuration).
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 11/06/2020